-Now, after five years of use and feedback from architects and the broader construction industry, including clients and architects, the Plan of Work has again been updated and the 2019 version will be issued this month.
+Now, after five years of use and feedback from architects and the broader construction industry, including clients and architects, the Plan of Work has again been updated and the 2020 version will be issued early in 2020.
 The free-to-download guidance now contains comprehensive sections on how each project stage works and an expanded glossary which details how each of the topics underpinning the Plan (defined by bold capitalized terms such as Project Brief or Architectural Concept) contribute to a project’s success.
 There is also a section on project strategies and how they allow a multitude of topics, from sustainability to health and safety, to be addressed as a project progresses through each stage.
-The digital version will be refreshed in 2020.
+The digital version will also be refreshed in 2020.

 Value of aftercare

 The RIBA Sustainable Futures Group assisted the development of the 2020 Plan.
 Its project strategy section replaces the Green Overlay to provide advice on sustainability outcomes and show the value of undertaking aftercare activities during Stage 6 – including a light touch post occupancy evaluation before the work of the project team concludes

 Replacing the BIM Overlay is a section looking at the increasing complexity of information requirements.
 Although the pencil or CAD are still used on many projects, more have matured around UK level 2 BIM processes and are nudging towards the challenges of using next generation digital deliverables.
 These will require less reliance on 2D and more emphasis on keeping models live, using embedded data to drive evidence-based design processes or for asset and facilities management purposes.
 A glossary of current BIM terms is also included.